This is a free crochet pattern for how to crochet a floral mug rug perfect to sit your coffee/tea on and a sweet treat, or use as a doily.

 R1 – 2: Same as 1st Flower.

-R3: Chain 1.
+R3: In Petals Color, chain 1.
 SC into the 1st stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch, SC into the next stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch, SC into the next stitch, skip the next stitch, (3 DC into the next stitch, chain 1, from behind: SC into the corresponding chain space of the previous flower, in current flower: 3 DC into the same stitch, skip the next stitch, SC into the next stitch, skip the next stitch) 2x, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch, SC into the next stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch.
-Join, and fasten off.
+Join – I’ve done so to the same DC that the first SC is worked into to keep the shaping consistent with the rest of the petals, but you can experiment with joining here, to the first SC or even to the first DC.
+(6 Petals, 6 SC)

 Photo Tutorial Showing How to Work Behind: